davidhay25/actnow/input/pagecontent/resource-graph.md

 If this happens during a cycle of treatment, then the cycle CarePlan will also be updated as described above.

 #### Recording medication administrations
 All medication administrations (actual delivery of the medication orally or parenterally) are recorded as MedicationAdministration resources.

 The MedicationAdministration needs a reference back to the cycle CarePlan.
 This is done using a *supportingInformation* reference.

-(As an aside, in FHIR release 5 there is a specific *basedOn* reference that can be used).
+(As an aside, in FHIR release 5 there is a specific *basedOn* reference that might be used).

+#### Measures taken during medication administration
+Sometimes measures are taken before or after medication administration.
+These are represented as Observations, and should have a reference to the cycle CarePlan via the *basedOn* reference.

+The MedicationAdministration resource might also reference them using the *spportingInformation* reference.

 ### Recording prescriptions given
 If the patient was given a prescription for a medication - rather than having it administered by someone, then the apprppriate resource type is MedicationRequest.
 It also references the cycle CarePlan by a *supportingInformation* reference.

-### Measures taken during medication administration
-Sometimes measures are taken before or after medication administration.
-These are represented as Observations, and should have a reference to the cycle CarePlan via the  *focus* reference.
-They might also have a *partOf* reference to the MedicationAdministration.

 <!--
 ----